-Flood Zone Data PFRA Historic Flooding None found Comment An OPW Drainage channel (C1/30) rises as a stream in the Knock Shrine parkland and then flows around the eastern periphery of the site before flowing under the N17 and adjacent to the eastern flank of the housing estate at Carrowmore.
+Flood Zone Data PFRA

+Historic Flooding None found

+Comment An OPW Drainage channel (C1/30) rises as a stream in the Knock Shrine parkland and then flows around the eastern periphery of the site before flowing under the N17 and adjacent to the eastern flank of the housing estate at Carrowmore.
 Houses are at low risk and raised above the floodplain.
 Further upstream the channel is deep and located in a small valley with limited risk to the settlement, the PFRA mapping is likely to be overestimated due to the increased channel capacity.
 There are some small spots of predicted pluvial flooding but nothing significant and no historic impacts noted.

 Climate Change Low to moderate sensitivity to increased flow.
 Conclusion Any new development adjacent to the OPW Drainage channel should include a site specific FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Risk can be managed in line with approved MCDP Policy in Chapter 7 of this SFRA.
+Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.